Malaysian Dreamgirl

 Malaysian Dreamgirl (often abbreviated to MDG) was an online reality television show in which a number of young women competed for the title of Malaysian Dreamgirl and a chance to start their career in the modeling industry.
-The show lasted for only 2 seasons in a period of only 2 years.
+The show lasted for only 2 seasons in a period of only 2 years, with double episodes per week in Thursday and Saturday each season.

-The show was created by the CEO of Capxion Media, Jared Solomon and hosted by Sazzy Falak in Season 1.
-Elaine Daly took over as host starting Season 2.
+The show was created by Jared Solomon, CEO of Capxion Media.
+Sazzy Falak became the host season 1 and Elaine Daly later took over as host for season 2.
 The first season premiered in March 2008 and was added into the Malaysia Book of Records as Malaysia's First Online Reality Model Search.